shriyanshi-gaur/Adobe-1a-Implementation/Readme.md

   * Further refining feature engineering, potentially adding context-aware features like relative x-position, indentation levels, or analyzing the *flow* of text around headings.
   * More exhaustive hyperparameter tuning of the RandomForest model.

-## 🤝 Contributing

-Feel free to fork the repository, open issues, and submit pull requests.

-## 📄 License

-(Consider adding your chosen license, e.g., MIT, Apache 2.0, if applicable)